garfieldmoore/mychesscalculator.api/readme.md

 ```

 #### Player stats
-These are implemented client side and are included here for completeness.
+These are currently implemented client side and are included here for completeness as they will be moving onto the API eventually.

 ```json
 Stats[